🇰🇷

 Key Benefits

-Legal status for remote work in South Korea for up to 2 years
+Legal remote work authorization in South Korea for up to 2 years

 • Valid passport with at least 6 months validity

-• At least 1 year of professional experience in current industry
+• At least 1 year of work experience in current profession

 📝 Application Process